 After finding the perfect eco-friendly gift wrap, the next step is getting a wrapping accessory to tie things up beautifully.
 Below are some eco-friendly accessories to add some style to your wrapped gifts.

-Related: 15 Best Sustainable and Eco-friendly Packaging Options - for sending your wrapped good to loved ones.
+Related: 15 Best Sustainable and Eco-friendly Packaging Options - for sending your wrapped goods to loved ones.

 You can use Washi tape instead of sellotape when gift wrapping.
 It is made from bamboo and hemp instead of trees.
 The tape comes in all kinds of decorative colors and designs.